 And then there’s Hannah Dennison’s Katherine ‘Kat’ Stanford.
 She was a successful TV presenter who hosted a show called Fakes & Treasures.
 But she got ‘burned out’ from the stress of being in the media limelight.
 Her plan had been to open an antiques business with her mother, but everything changes in Murder at Honeychurch Hall.
 In that novel, Stanford discovers that her mother has abruptly moved to the Devon village of Little Dipperton.
 Shocked at her mother’s choice, Stanford rushes there, only to find that her mother’s been injured in a minor car accident.
 She stays on to help while her mother heals up and gets drawn into a murder mystery.

 Television presenters may seem to lead magical lives, but things don’t always go very smoothly.
 Those conflicts and stresses can make things difficult for the presenter, but they can add much to a crime novel.
 These are just a few examples.
 I know you’ll think of more.

-*NOTE: The title of this post is a line from Glenn Frey’s You Belong to the City.
+*NOTE: The title of this post is the title of a song by Kyte.